LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with `curl->set`.
 This option expects a string value that sets the cookie value for the HTTP header.
-The format of the string should be NAME=CONTENTS, where NAME is the cookie name and CONTENTS is what the cookie should contain.
-To send multiple cookies, separate each cookie in the string with a semi-colon and a space like this: "name1=content1; name2=content2;".
+The format of the string should be :samp:`{NAME}={CONTENTS}`, where *NAME* is the cookie name and *CONTENTS* is what the cookie should contain.
+To send multiple cookies, separate each cookie in the string with a semi-colon and a space like this:
+   ``"name1=content1; name2=content2;"``.
 Using this option multiple times will only make the latest string override the previous ones.

 .. method:: CURLOPT_COOKIEFILE()